• Skip to primary navigation

 Make the cinnamon roll dough

-Once the milk mixture is at the right temperature, pour it into the stand mixer bowl and sprinkle the yeast on top.
-Let it bloom for about 5 minutes.
+Once the milk mixture is at the right temperature, pour it into the stand mixer bowl, add in some sugar and sprinkle the yeast on top.
+Stir and let it bloom for about 5 minutes.

 In a separate medium bowl, combine the flour, granulated sugar, brown sugar, pumpkin pie spice ad salt.
 Whisk until fully combined and set aside.